Awalz/SwiftyArk/README.md

 ## Overview

-SwiftyArk is a lightweight framework for the [Ark Ecosystem](https://ark.io).
+SwiftyArk is a simple, lightweight framework for the [Ark Ecosystem](https://ark.io).
 SwiftyArk provides a simple wrapper for accessing Ark accounts, delegates, block, and transaction information.

 SwiftyArk's networking component is fully asynchronous and have extensive error handling.
 SwiftyArk data structures are type-safe and favor immutability.